tdilauro/Simplified-wiki/MetricsAndMeasurements.md

 ### Usage
 * Frequency of visits per week ?
 * Time period (Day or Night, randomly)
-* Measures hoe people use the app.
+* Measures how people use the app.
 Does it solve a problem?
 * Sessions per week

 ### Lifetime Value (platform effectiveness)